jbcodeforce/shift_left_utils/docs/blue_green_deploy.md

 join src_c  ...
 ```

-Any children of the modified statement needs to take into account the new table name and being modified.
-For example the fact table needs to use the ew versioned intermediate table:
+Any children of the modified statement needs to take into account the new table name.
+For example the fact table needs to use the new versioned intermediate table:

 ```sql
 --- DML Fact table